I Must Be Doing Something Right

 My children help one another.

-Last night my little guy fell off a stool, and my girl (his twin) came running over with a tissue yelling, “You okay?” while rubbing his leg.
+Last night, my little guy fell off a stool, and my girl (his twin) came running over with a tissue, yelling, “Are you okay?” while rubbing his leg.
 Then she yelled at me because I wasn’t getting the ice pack fast enough.
-That girl only has one volume – LOUD.
+That girl only has one volume—LOUD.

 My children show empathy.

-Recently while driving in the car, an ambulance sped past us.
+Recently, while driving, an ambulance sped past us.
 My big boy said, “I don’t like sirens because I’m scared someone got hurt.”
 The genuine concern on his face was priceless.
 I want my children to show compassion and strive to help others.

 My children have the desire to make others happy.

-My kids love to draw pictures and write notes to everyone and anyone…even our friend’s new puppy.
-One day, to make a sick friend feel better, they decided to go through all their toys and pick out their favorites – some ninja turtles and Olaf.
+My kids love to draw pictures and write notes to everyone and anyone—even our friend’s new puppy.
+One day, to make a sick friend feel better, they went through all their toys and picked out their favorites—some ninja turtles and Olaf.
 I think they are catching on that even the little things can brighten someone’s day and bring a smile to their face.

 So maybe, just maybe, I’m doing something right.